-\textbf{Local Categorization Subtasks.} The remaining three pairs of JSON keys apply the approach of \textit{local categorization}, which \textit{locally} and \textit{implicitly} guides the LLM to identify \textit{over-promises}, \textit{direct mismatches}, and \textit{under-promises}.
+\textbf{Local Categorization Subtasks.} The remaining three pairs of JSON keys apply the approach of \textit{local categorization}, which \textit{locally} and \textit{implicitly} guides the LLM to identify {over-promises}, {direct mismatches}, and {under-promises}.
 Each pair has a check-in key (\textbf{CK}) and a follow-up key (\textbf{FK}).
-The check-in key is a well-crafted ``Yes'' or ``No'' question tailored to detecting inconsistencies in a certain category.
-If the LLM agrees with the question in the check-in key, the paired follow-up key prompts it to list inconsistencies in the corresponding category leveraging the chain-of-thought approach.
-Otherwise, the LLM either leaves the follow-up key unfilled or fills it in with an empty list or None.
+The check-in key is a yes/no question tailored to detecting inconsistencies in each category.
+If the LLM's answer to the check-in-key indicates the presence of inconsistencies in the category, the follow-up key prompts the LLM to explain these inconsistencies.

 In this manner, the task of identifying inconsistencies between code and documentation, and the category of these inconsistencies, is reduced to a \emph{local completion} problem.
-The LLM is not required to ``remember'' the definitions of each inconsistency category, but only to complete each local part of the output format.
+The LLM needs not ``remember'' the definitions of each inconsistency category; it needs only complete the output format.
 As the LLM sequentially generates outputs for each pair of keys, it is implicitly guided to detect and list inconsistencies in each category, if any.